 \subsection{Why AEF-OCL Overcomes Catastrophic Forgetting}

-For those gradient-based methods, catastrophic forgetting can be attributed to the fundamental property named \textit{task-recency bias} \cite{LUCIR2019_CVPR} that predictions favor recently updated categories.
-This phenomenon will be aggravated in driving scenarios with data imbalance, for example, when the data of new categories is much more than the data of old categories.
-To the authors’ knowledge, there are no existing solutions for these gradient-based CL models to fully address catastrophic forgetting.
+For gradient-based methods, catastrophic forgetting can be attributed to the fundamental property named \textit{task-recency bias} \cite{LUCIR_Hou_CVPR2019} that predictions favor recently updated categories.
+This phenomenon is aggravated in driving scenarios with data imbalance, for example, when the data of new categories is much more than the data of old categories.
+To the authors' knowledge, no existing solutions exist for these gradient-based CL models to fully address catastrophic forgetting.

 As a branch of ACL, the AEF-OCL has the same \textit{absolute memorization property} \cite{zhuang2022acil} as other ACL methods.
-As indicated in Theorem \ref{thm:W_recursive}, the AEF-OCL recursively updates the weights of the classifier, which is identical the weight directly learned on the joint dataset.
+As indicated in Theorem \ref{thm:W_recursive}, the AEF-OCL recursively updates the weights of the classifier, which is identical to the weight directly learned on the joint dataset.
 This so-called \textit{weight-invariant property} gives AEF-OCL the same absolute memorization property as other ACL methods.

-Compared with other ACL methods, the AEF-OCL solves the problem of data imbalance for the first time.
-Although the existing ACL methods solve catastrophic forgetting caused by task-recency bias, their classifiers still suffer form data imbalance issue.
+Compared with other ACL methods, the AEF-OCL solves the data imbalance problem for the first time.
+Although the existing ACL methods solve catastrophic forgetting, their classifiers still suffer from data imbalance.
 The AEF-OCL eliminates the discrimination of the classifier caused by data imbalance, which makes it superior to other ACL methods in data imbalance scenarios such as autonomous driving.